d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 * Two-way tables

-To review these concepts see Section 2.1 in the textbook.
+To review these concepts see Section 2.1 and 2.2 in the textbook.

 \newpage
 ## "Current" Population Survey: 1985